cidetec-energy-storage/cideMOD/docs/source/docker.rst

 4. Follow the `post-installation steps for Linux <https://docs.docker.com/engine/install/linux-postinstall/>`_ in order to configure properly permissions and background services.

-Set-up a PXD container
+Set-up a cideMOD container
 ------------------------

-If you have already loaded the pxd image in docker you can skip to step 3.
+If you have already loaded the cideMOD image in docker you can skip to step 3.

-0. Download the PXD image
+0. Download the cideMOD image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The PXD is delivered as a Docker image in the `DEFACTO webpage <https://defacto-project.eu/documents/#download>`_.
+The cideMOD is delivered as a Docker image in the `DEFACTO webpage <https://defacto-project.eu/documents/#download>`_.
 Download it (notice it may take a while as the image size is 2.4 GB) and store it in a local folder.

 1. Start the docker daemon